Editor’s note: This research was partially funded by GCSAA through a grant from the GCSAA Foundation.

 There were a few differences in rooting among species in the top 12 inches (30.48 centimeters) of soil [data not shown; see (3)].
-More specifically, the warm-season turfgrasses and perennial ryegrass had larger root diameters, which may have led to greater capabilities of exploring large volumes of soil and, thus, improved their drought performance.
+More specifically, the warm-season turfgrasses and perennial ryegrass had larger root diameters, which may have led to greater capabilities of exploring large volumes of soil and thus improved their drought performance.
 Overall, the minimal differences in rooting were not closely related to turf quality and green cover (described above).
 We might have seen a closer relationship between rooting characteristics and turf canopy performance if we had been able to measure roots below 12 inches.
 Further research is needed on this topic.

 Editor’s note: Your soil is teeming with trillions of organisms essential to plant health.
 Get to know this subterranean cast, how the various microbes keep grass green and growing, and how you can support them in Soil microorganisms: A turf manager’s guide.

 Overall, most differences in soil and roots were caused by drought and not traffic stress, because the traffic treatments did not compact the soil or affect the roots.
 Therefore, turf managers may see minimal impacts on soil and root characteristics from traffic during drought.
-However, further research is recommended to attain a better understanding on the combined effects of drought and traffic stress on soil and root responses of additional turfgrass species.
+However, further research is recommended to attain a better understanding of the combined effects of drought and traffic stress on soil and root responses of additional turfgrass species.

 Results indicate that superintendents may see minimal impacts on belowground variables, such as soil compaction and rooting, but they still need to be aware of the detrimental effects of traffic on the turf canopy during acute drought periods.
-Cool-season grasses will likely decline in green cover and turf quality faster than warm-season grasses, and poorer drought tolerance and traffic will accelerate this decline.
+Cool-season grasses will likely decline in green cover and turf quality faster than warm-season grasses, and traffic and poorer drought tolerance will accelerate this decline.
 Conversely, because warm-season grasses have better drought tolerance and will generally remain green longer during drought, the detrimental effects of traffic may be more noticeable than in cool-season turfgrasses.

 Overall, our results demonstrated that buffalograss and/or zoysiagrass are good choices for golf course fairways and roughs in hot, arid climates and in other locations where acute summer drought may be more prevalent, such as the southern United States or the transition zone.
-Therefore, it is important to continue to use more drought-tolerant turf species (that is, warm-season turfgrasses) and/or cultivars whenever possible.
+It is important to continue to use more drought-tolerant turf species (that is, warm-season turfgrasses) and/or cultivars whenever possible.
 Regardless of turf species selection, superintendents need to carefully monitor golf cart traffic during periods of drought, especially on higher-mowed golf course areas that are often less intensively managed but still receive cart traffic.

-During periods of severe or prolonged summer drought stress, superintendents may need to consider various methods of managing cart traffic: (a) reducing traffic intensity by rotating or spreading out areas available to cart traffic; (b) concentrating cart traffic to specific entrances and exits from the fairway (which may increase traffic damage), but in more localized areas that can later be renovated; (c) directing traffic to stay in the fairway to reduce traffic in the rough; (d) using stakes, ropes and signs to direct or deter traffic; or (e) restricting golf cart traffic to “cart-path only,” just as “cart-path only” is implemented during periods of below-optimal growing conditions (for example, frost or saturated soils after heavy rainfall).
+During periods of severe or prolonged summer drought stress, superintendents may need to consider various methods of managing cart traffic: (a) reducing traffic intensity by rotating or spreading out areas available to cart traffic; (b) concentrating cart traffic to specific entrances and exits from the fairway (which may increase traffic damage), but in more localized areas that can later be renovated; (c) directing traffic to stay in the fairway to reduce traffic in the rough; (d) using stakes, ropes and signs to direct or deter traffic; or (e) restricting golf cart traffic to “cart path only,” just as “cart path only” is implemented during periods of below-optimal growing conditions (for example, frost or saturated soils after heavy rainfall).

 The authors want to express their gratitude to Nicholas Bloedow for statistical assistance and the late Cliff Dipman for assistance with this project.
 The full manuscripts on the experiment are available online.
 “Part I. Performance and recovery of turf canopies” was published in Crop Science (https://doi.org/10.1002/csc2.20324).
 “Part II.
 Soil moisture, soil compaction, and rooting” was first published online on March 25, 2021 (https://doi.org/10.1002/its2.62) in the International Turfgrass Research Society Journal.
-The fully edited version of Part II will be published at a later date and will be available using the same URL.
+The fully edited version of Part II will be published at a later date and will be available via the same URL.

 The research says ...